-The Board and its Committees also continued its work in overseeing the important work being carried out by Management to learn the lessons from the Royal Commission, to oversee progress against ANZ's self-assessment roadmap, as well as ANZ's approach to improving organisational and risk culture.
+The Board and its Committees also continued to oversee the important work carried out by management to progress ANZ's risk governance roadmap.
+Management provided regular reports on progress, as well as ANZ's approach to improving and simplifying organisational and risk culture.